 If you require more facilities check out the caravan parks in nearby Mingenew or Mullewa.

-The park is also a fire-free zone for campers, but the campsite has a nightly campfire where you can gather and chat with fellow travellers.
+The park is also a fire-free zone for campers, but the campsite has a Happy Hour campfire on certain nights where you can gather and chat with fellow travellers.

 Early rise to a very chilly morning but a free cup of tea from a camp neighbour warms me up.
 Spend the morning bird watching (ie sit at camp table and point out birds).
 I’m trying to get a photo of the red-capped robins that look like little angry-bird balls of fluff.
 They’re so freakin fast it’s hard to get a photo as they constantly fly from one branch to another.
 Two pink & grey galahs have set up residence in a nearby dead tree.
 One acts as sentinel at the top while the other repeatedly bashes his head against the trunk.
 He seems to know what he’s doing.

 We head out to Mingenew Hill on the outskirts of Mingenew town.
-It has a great view over the local canola fields and some interesting ‘art’ at the beginning of the road turn off.
+It has a great view of the local canola fields and some interesting ‘art’ at the beginning of the road turn off.
 It’s then out to Depot Hill, which was used as a training firing range during WW2.
-There are even some artefacts and trenches around to explore.
+There are even some artifacts and trenches around to explore.

 I found the ground here full of pink everlastings.